-Managed-care companies, including St. Louis-based Centene, Tampa, Florida-based WellCare Health Plans Inc. (WCG) and Amerigroup Corp. of Virginia Beach, Virginia, cover almost half of U.S. Medicaid recipients.
+Managed-care companies, including St. Louis-based Centene, Tampa, Florida-based WellCare Health Plans Inc. (WCG:US) and Amerigroup Corp. of Virginia Beach, Virginia, cover almost half of U.S. Medicaid recipients.
 While such plans help officials control costs, they operate under loophole-ridden standards, some earn poor grades on quality and many spend less of their revenue on care than commercial insurers do, according to data compiled by Bloomberg Government from the five most populous states.

 “I’m gravely concerned that accountability is severely lacking,” said Senator Charles Grassley, an Iowa Republican on the Senate Finance Committee, which has jurisdiction over Medicaid.
 “It’s kind of like this money is in a black box.”

 Medicaid, which is jointly financed by the federal and state governments, had an average monthly enrollment of about 53 million people in 2010, 26 million of them in “risk-based” managed care plans -- so named because companies can lose money if they pay benefits exceeding their revenue from the state.